Skin problems in immunosuppressed individuals

 - Patients whose immune system is not working well because they have a viral infection such as HIV

-- People who are affected by a blood cancer such as chronic lymphocytic leukaemia (CLL), which can impair the immune system.
+- People who are affected by a blood cancer such as chronic lymphocytic leukaemia (CLL), where the immune system does not work properly.

 What are immunosuppressive medications and how are they used?